 The light and airy rooftop bar offers great views over Midtown Manhattan, along with modern American cuisine.
 And on weekends, this cuisine is served as a fantastic rooftop brunch.
-The generous brunch menu includes a wide selection of Eggs & Things (with a brunch pizza), Salads, Haven Sliders and a lovely Lobster Roll.
+The generous brunch menu includes a wide selection of Brunch Classics (with a brunch pizza), Salads, Haven Sliders and a lovely Lobster Roll.

 Set over several levels, and with dining areas both out on the terrace and inside panoramic glass walls, Haven Rooftop is both spacious, vibrant and beautiful.
 And popular, so it's not a bad idea to make reservations for your Saturday and / or Sunday rooftop brunch.

 Note that the Have Rooftop dress code is business casual, which means no gym gear, hats, denim shorts, sneakers or flip flops.
 So dress for a rooftop brunch success.